 EirGrid has been tasked to lead the changes in the electricity system that are necessary to respond to climate change.
 In particular we will have to achieve a level of 70% renewably-generated electricity on the grid by 2030.
 This will require a level of change that hasn't been attempted since the roll-out of rural electrification.

 If we are to achieve this, we will need to work together in partnership and with the support of all our stakeholders.
 For that reason, engagement with these audiences is more important than ever before.
 This year marks the start of a process of continuous improvement of our engagement activities to meet the challenges of the next decade.

 As a first step, our website now lists our planned stakeholder engagements for 2020.
-These detail the purpose of each engagement, the stakeholder groups we need to hear from, and how to get involved.
+This details the purpose of each engagement, the stakeholder groups we need to hear from, and how to get involved.
 We hope this will encourage more stakeholders to take part.
 It will also allow us to start tracking response levels to assess the effectiveness of our new initiatives.
 We can then identify where an engagement process was less effective than hoped and learn lessons from this.

-How you help shape our engagement plans
+How you can help shape our engagement plans

-We published our draft Stakeholder Engagement Plan 2020 for consultation for six weeks.
-We hoped that this process would allow our stakeholders to provide feedback to make for a final plan that is comprehensive, inclusive and transparent.
+As a further step towards adopting our 2020 engagement plan, we are publishing it for consultation.
+We hope this will allow our stakeholders to provide constructive feedback, and so make for a final plan that is comprehensive, inclusive and transparent.